perl-actions/get-prereqs/README.md

   in JSON and YAML formats.
 These files must named `prereqs.yml` or `prereqs.json`.
 - `Makefile` as emitted by [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).
-  This was used to communicated dependencies before `MYMETA` files were invented.
+  This was used to communicate dependencies before `MYMETA` files were invented.
 - `_build/params` as emitted by
   [Module::Build](https://metacpan.org/pod/Module::Build).
 This was used to